StevenCostiou/Reflectivity-Debugging-Experiments/README.md

 Sometimes, some Reflectivity reifications are not working, depending on the node and the context.
 This is currently under investigation.

+Known bugs:
-Known bug: When put on temporary variables, an #isGlobal DNU is raised in the Reflectivity classes.
+- When put on temporary variables, an #isGlobal DNU is raised in the Reflectivity classes.
 This bug is solved but not integrated yet.
+- Sometimes putting multiple tracepoints within the same method disables all tracepoints installed in this method.